I am not the one making that claim. National Geographic hired a professor to review their decades of stories – NGS itself reached that conclusion:

 UPDATE JUNE 2024

 A Senior Vice President of Business Affairs, Michael Giordano, stated in a hidden camera interview that Disney does not usually hire white males.
-Disney owns National Geographic, the well known racist publisher.
-Disney is a mess.
+Disney owns National Geographic, the well-known racist publisher of geography creative writing.
 Watch the video at the link included in that news story.
 Giordano has been put on indefinite leave, effective immediately, and has deleted all of his social media accounts.
+Lawsuits have been filed against Disney.

 3 thoughts on “National Geographic spent decades as a racist reporter of life – and that is their own conclusion”